Wait for the Lord. Be strong and take heart. Wait for the Lord (Psalm 27:14).

 One way we will know God’s instructions is through His Word.
 I am aware of the tendency of some to take Scripture out of context to make it fit their particular need.
 That is not what I’m suggesting.
 Rather, those who earnestly seek God’s leading will be tuned to the prompting of the Holy Spirit.
 Scripture was not made for us to prove our point, but to speak God’s truth to our spirits.

 God is rich in mercy.
 He always has a specific reason for telling us to wait.
 Our responsibility is to trust Him.
 A lack of trust is perhaps the root cause behind our decisions to jump ahead in disobedience.
 What arrogance to think we can work things out better than God can.
-If we have ever wondered if it wise to wait, a closer look at the subject will answer our questions:
+If you have ever wondered if it wise to wait, a closer look at the subject will answer your questions.

-God gives clear direction only when we are willing to wait.
+First, it is wise to wait because God gives clear direction when we are willing to wait.
 Remember, we don’t operate like the world operates.
 We live in the now generation.
 Instant gratification defines society.
 But we, as believers, live differently.
 We belong to a different family.
 We live in Light, not darkness.
 We don’t take our cues from the world.
 We take them from God.
 He will give clear direction, whether it is guidance for making a move, changing a career, choosing a mate, or something else.
-But we must wait until He is ready to give direction.
+Much to the distress of many, however, He seldom does it quickly.
+We must wait until He is ready to give direction.

-The world will think we are foolish for waiting.
+The world will think you are foolish for waiting.
 “Take the bull by the horns,” they’ll say.
 “What are you waiting for?
 It looks to me like you’re just wasting time and sitting around!”
-That kind of shame has prompted many well-meaning believers to make rash decisions.
+That kind of shame has prompted many well-meaning believers, including myself, to make rash decisions.
 Satan uses that tactic to take our eyes off God’s direction and causes us to jump ahead of Him.

-God uses the time of waiting to prepare us for the answer.
-God may say, “Yes, this is My plan for you, but you need to wait.”
+Third, it is wise to wait because God uses the time of waiting to prepare us for the answer.
+For example, God may say to a young man, “Yes, you may marry her, but you need to wait.”
+Sometimes, God does the same thing in business deals or purchases: “Yes, this is My plan for you, but you need to wait.”
+It’s so unnatural to wait, but the wise person does what is best, not what feels good at the moment.
 As a parent, I don’t give my children everything they ask for.
 Sometimes, I know the timing isn’t right.
-How much more our heavenly Father knows what is best for His children.
-It’s so unnatural to wait, but the wise person does what is best, not what feels good at the moment.
+How much more our heavenly Father knows what is best for His children!

-Waiting strengthens our faith.
-We might want to say, “God, I’ve learned as much faith as I care to.
+Fourth, it is wise to wait because God strengthens our faith when we wait.
+You might want to say, “God, I’ve learned as much faith as I care to.
 You can act now.”
-When we realize God is more interested in our character than our comfort, waiting becomes a lot more attractive.
+But when we realize God is more interested in our character than in our comfort, waiting becomes a lot more attractive.

-God gets our attention and sifts our motives when we wait.
-While we are waiting and praying for the promotion at work, we have time to think through our motives.
-Why do we really want that promotion?
-Do we want it so we will have a greater platform to serve the Lord or could it be we only want it to get more money or so others will think we are powerful?
-If we allow God to sift through our motives the truth will surface, whether good or bad.
-It is amazing what we learn about ourselves through this waiting period.
+Fifth, it is wise to wait because God gets our attention and sifts our motives when we wait.
+While you are waiting and praying for the promotion at work, you have time to think through your motives.
+Why do you really want that promotion?
+Do you want it to get more money or so others will think you are powerful?
+Could it be you want the promotion so you have a greater platform to serve the Lord?
+If you allow God to sift through your motives the truth will surface – whether good or bad.
+It’s amazing what we learn about ourselves through this waiting period.